Last Updated on May 7, 2025 by Admin

 Civil engineers typically perform the following duties;

-• Civil engineers are involved in designing and building highways, bridges and tunnels, schools, hospitals, airports, and other buildings, sewage systems, and water treatment facilities.
+- Civil engineers design and build highways, bridges and tunnels, schools, hospitals, airports, and other buildings, sewage systems, and water treatment facilities.

-• Civil engineers also help preserve our environment by assisting in cleaning up existing pollution and planning ways to reduce future pollution of our air, land, and water.
+- Civil engineers also help preserve our environment by assisting in cleaning up existing pollution and planning ways to reduce future air, land, and water pollution.

-• Most structures, large and small, require the help of a civil engineer, whether in the designing, planning, or managing of the project.
+- Large and small structures require the help of a civil engineer, whether in the designing, planning, or managing of the project.

-• Civil engineers are responsible for planning and creating building projects, such as water systems, tunnels, bridges, and other public works projects.
-During the design phases, engineers calculate the load requirements and weather conditions that the completed structure needs to withstand.
+- Civil engineers are responsible for planning and creating building projects, such as water systems, tunnels, bridges, and other public works projects.
+During the design phases, engineers calculate the load requirements and weather conditions the completed structure must withstand.
 They usually consult with the builders to ensure that the project is constructed safely and successfully.

 Take Free Online Civil Engineering Practice Test | Preparation Test